On the distinguishability of geometrically uniform quantum states: Pure GU ensembles

 In this section, we do not assume irreducibility but assume that the generator state $\rho$ of the geometrically uniform ensemble is pure, $\rho=\ket{\psi}\bra{\psi}$.
-In this situation, the pretty good measurement is the optimal measurement in discriminating the states in the GU ensemble~\cite{eldar2004optimal}.
-We will reprove this result by directly computing the success probability $p_{\mathrm{PGM}}$ and proving its optimality.
-Here we note the previous work \cite{krovi2015optimal} that derived a representation-theoretic formula for the optimal success probability of discriminating pure-state GU ensembles.
+In this situation, \textcite{eldar2004optimal} proved that the pretty good measurement is the optimal measurement in discriminating the states in the GU ensemble, and \textcite{dallapozza2015optimality} gave necessary and sufficient conditions for the optimality of the pretty good measurement for \emph{compound} pure-state GU ensembles.
+We will reprove the optimality of the pretty good measurement for pure-state GU ensembles from \cite{eldar2004optimal} by directly computing the success probability $p_{\mathrm{PGM}}$ and proving its optimality.
+Here we also note the previous work \cite{krovi2015optimal} that derived a representation-theoretic formula for the optimal success probability of discriminating pure-state GU ensembles.

-To this end, we first note that equation \eqref{eq: ppgm} for the success probability using the pretty good measurement can be simplified to the following expression:
+We first note that equation \eqref{eq: ppgm} for the success probability using the pretty good measurement can be simplified to the following expression:

 By construction the average state $\overline{\rho}$ commutes with all $g\in G$, and hence also $g^\dagger \overline{\rho}^{-\frac{1}{2}} g = \overline{\rho}^{-\frac{1}{2}}$ for all $g\in G$.
 It follows that $\tr(\overline{\rho}^{-\frac{1}{2}} |\psi\rangle\langle\psi|) = \tr(g^\dagger\overline{\rho}^{-\frac{1}{2}} g|\psi\rangle\langle\psi|) = \tr(\overline{\rho}^{-\frac{1}{2}} g|\psi\rangle\langle\psi|g^\dagger)$ for all $g\in G$, and averaging over the full group $G$ gives